Microsoft Teams Logo

 Automated solution:

-1. New starter completes a Google Form with their personal details, equipment request etc.
+1. A new employee completes a Google Form with their personal details, equipment request, and more.

-2. Zapier connects the relevant information in the completed form with the API of on-demand print company Pwinty, who make a branded mug and a personalized card and mail it to the new starter as a welcome gift.
+2. Zapier sends the relevant information to on-demand print company Pwinty, who make a branded mug and a personalized card then mail it to the new starter as a welcome gift.

-3. Zapier works out 100%, 50%, and 25% until the person’s start date from the day the form was completed and then sends emails at each of those stages.
+3. Zapier works out which dates would be 100%, 50%, and 25% until the person’s start date from the day the form was completed and then sends emails at each of those stages.
 The emails are tailored to the person’s location and timezone and contain the following information:

 - Welcome email from our Head of People